 POWER DOWN: "What about your shield?
 Brainiac's shield," asks Wonder Woman.
-To clarify, though its technology did original with Braniac, Booster Gold's force field belonged to Braniac 5 of the Legion of Super-Heroes.
+To clarify, though its technology did originate with Brainiac, Booster Gold's force field belonged to Brainiac 5 of the Legion of Super-Heroes.
 And in answer to Wonder Woman's question, Booster doesn't know why it's not working (and we know he's not lying because of the Lasso of Truth).

 Page 17, panel 4

 Booster Gold is locked in a cell in the Justice League's Hall of Justice... with Blue Beetle.
 This is not the first time that the pair have been seen together in New 52/Rebirth continuity â€” that would be the Flash/Speed Buggy Special â€” but this is their first on-panel dialog together.
 It remains unclear what their shared past might be, but the two are clearly longstanding friends again, warming the hearts of Blue and Gold fans everywhere.

 Satisfied that Booster was not responsible for the death of anyone, Blue Beetle breaks him out of his cell so that the two of them can get to the bottom of this mystery.
 Beetle's parting slogan, "bros before heroes" is a pun on the urban slang "bros before hoes," an uncouth, male way of saying that your platonic male friends are more important than romantic relationships.
 Though The Office often gets credit for promoting the phrase in a 2006 episode, The Online Slang Dictionary notes that it has been in common use since at least 2001.)